a-light-win/net-porter/README.md

-We also need a cni configuration file for the macvlan network, put the cni configuration file in the `/etc/net-porter/cni.d` directory, and ensure the file name is the same as the `name` field in the `resources` field. and here is a cni configuration example:
+We also need a cni configuration file for the macvlan network, put the cni configuration file in the `/etc/net-porter/cni.d` directory, and ensure the file name is the same as the `name` field in the `resources` field with `.json` suffix.
+And here is a cni configuration example:

 ```json
 {